 5. Long Service Leave

-Long service leave is an Australian quirk; a period of paid leave that all employees are entitled to if they have been working for the same business for a long period of time.
+Long service leave is a period of paid leave that all employees are entitled to if they have been working for the same business for a long period of time.
 The legal requirements for long service leave vary between each state and territory, so you should check your relevant laws if you have been working at a company for over five years.